Casebdev/sample-spa/readme.txt

 -----------------------
 Development of a single page web application is predicated on an underatanding of many things.
 The following is a summary of these requirements.

+A very good source of information on everything related to this topic is: https://www.w3schools.com/

 General
 -------